IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/tutorials/project5.rst

 ==========

 Congratulations on completing the design of a complex apartment block!
-You've now mastered advanced concepts in multi-level building design, complex systems integration, and project lifecycle management using BlenderBIM.
+You've now mastered advanced concepts in multi-level building design, complex systems integration, and project lifecycle management using Bonsai.

 Next Steps
 ==========